For the Christian girl who can't stand being single for another second

 For a long time, I thought that once I got into a relationship and had someone to walk this life with me, I would be more complete.

 I thought that being in a romantic relationship would make me complete when, in reality, things just don't work like that.

 I believe that if I am not feeling complete and satisfied with who I am in this season of singleness, it's not because I am missing a man in my life or anything like that but, most likely, because I am lacking a connection with God, I'm lacking intimacy with God.

 After all, only God can fully complete and satisfy every single one of us, and when we start to look for other sources of completion, identity, worth and satisfaction either than God, things don't work out.

 God is the one who completes people (Colossians 2:10), not us.
 God is the only one who can fully satisfy us, not anyone else.

-Instead of dreading the moment we are going to get married or mumbling and complaining that we have been single for far too long, we should stop and take a step back to appreciate and embrace the beautiful fact that God completes us.
+Instead of dreading the moment that you are going to get married or mumbling and complaining that you have been single for far too long, take a step back to appreciate and embrace the beautiful fact that God completes you.